puppetlabs/ezbake/README.md

 #### Standalone

-Since a standalone ezbake project (defines its own trapperkeeper service which is included in the ezbake package) is often defined in the same repository as one of the TK services it is intended to package and therefore shares a `project.clj`, it may be necessary to overwrite some values used by ezbake when creating the staging directory.
+Since a standalone ezbake project is often defined in the same repository as one of the TK services it is intended to package and therefore shares a `project.clj`, it may be necessary to overwrite some values used by ezbake when creating the staging directory.